-Upon completion of the major curriculum in Practical Ministries, or Worship Arts, the student will have achieved the following program objectives:
+Upon completion of the major curriculum in Practical Ministries the student will have achieved the following program objectives:

-Practical Ministries Learning Objectives (Bachelor of Arts and Bachelor of Science) Students will:
+Practical Ministries Learning Objectives (Bachelor of Arts and Bachelor of Science)

 - 1. Demonstrate contextually relevant ministries methodologies - 2.
-Express biblical and theological concepts accurately in ministry contexts - 3.
-Model spiritual preparedness and equipping as a servant-leader for one's calling in the church and in the world - 4.
+Express biblical and theological concepts accurately in ministry contexts - Model spiritual preparedness and equipping as a servant-leader for one's calling in the church and in the world - 4.
 Demonstrate the ability to exegete New Testament Greek, using appropriate scholarly aids.
 (Bachelor of Arts only)